 Get in touch

-I have mental health (just like everybody else).
-But it took me a long time to realize that and by the time I did, Obsessive Compulsive Disorder, depression, and a bunch of related mental illnesses had consumed my life.
+I have mental health.
+But by the time I recognized that, Obsessive Compulsive Disorder, depression, and a bunch of related mental illnesses had consumed my life.
 But it didn’t have to be that way.
 I could have saved enormous amounts of pain, energy, and money, if I’d taken a more proactive, preventive approach to mental health much earlier in life.
-Thanks to behavioral therapy supported by a lifestyle focused on being mentally and physically fit, I’ve been free from OCD for over five years.
-My focus now is on making great mental health more accessible by leveraging technology and adapting design thinking tools from the world of business innovation, to support people making the biggest innovations of their lives: improving and maintaining their mental health.
+The focus of the work I do now is on making great mental health more accessible by leveraging technology and adapting design thinking tools from the world of business innovation, to support people making the biggest innovations of their lives: improving and maintaining their mental health.